 If a child can trust their parent, they will gladly absorb what that parent has to teach.
 Everything we teach our children hinges upon how much they trust us.
-If we fail to work on this basic foundation of our relationship with our child, much of our homeschooling and parenting instruction will be for naught.
+If we cannot work on this basic foundation of our relationship with our child, much of our homeschooling and parenting instruction will be for naught.
 We are also more likely to see our children look to other places for truth instead of looking to us.
 Over time the relationships we were hoping to so tightly control with our misdirected anger will be the first things we lose the ability to influence.

 An Integrity Check

 Let me ask you, is this how your children see you?
 Do you live in a manner consistent with your public persona?
-Or, do you change your character once you get behind closed doors or within the safe sanctuary of your home and family?
+Or, do you change your character once you get behind closed doors or within the sanctuary of your home and family?

 Reversing Your Parental Integrity

-As I started sorting out my anger issues, I decided to make a concerted effort to build up my integrity in the eyes of my children.
+As I started sorting out my anger issues, I made a concerted effort to build up my integrity in the eyes of my children.
 To do this, I first created a mantra, “I love you no matter what.”
 And then I lived it out, by God’s grace, one day at a time…praying a lot along the way.
 I followed the process of taking steps to work through my anger episodes just as I talked about in the previous articles in this series (see the listing below at the bottom of this article).

 I wish I could say my son started believing me right away, but it took months of repeating this cycle and him testing the boundaries of my ability to act towards him just as I said I would.
-But, then the day came and the memory of this transformation in his heart still brings tears to my eyes.
+But then the day came and the memory of this transformation in his heart still brings tears to my eyes.

-It was a beautiful summer day and we were outside playing in the yard when my son again tested my integrity boundaries.
-I can’t even remember what he did, but what I do remember was what he did and said after I told him, “I love you no matter what,” and followed through with my anger in check.
+It was a beautiful summer day, and we were outside playing in the yard when my son again tested my integrity boundaries.
+I can’t even remember what he did, but what I remember was what he did and said after I told him, “I love you no matter what,” and followed through with my anger in check.

-I encourage you if you feel like all hope is lost with your children because of your past inability to handle your anger, there is a way to repair those relational gaps and instilling integrity is the first step in the healing process.
+I encourage you if you feel like all hope is lost with your children because of your past inability to handle your anger.
+There is a way to repair those relational gaps and instilling integrity is the first step in the healing process.